 As you can imagine, it varies significantly from case to case.
 In general, however, eminent domain cases are concluded within two years.
 Trial and appeals can extend that time.
 The vast majority of eminent domain cases are resolved in mediation.
 It is likely that yours will also.
 It depends on the complexity of the case but, absent trial or appeal, 6 to 18 months is pretty standard.

 The most important thing to look for in an attorney is someone who has significant experience in the eminent domain field.
-There are many lawyers with experience in other areas of law, but the vast majority do not have much or any experience in the eminent domain field.
-You should also look for an attorney who has practiced in the local area.
-It is helpful to have an attorney who is familiar with the judges, the people who work for the condemning authority and who is familiar with the locality in which the property is located.
+There are many lawyers with experience in other areas of law, but the vast majority do not have much, if any, experience in the eminent domain field.
+You should also look for an attorney who has actually taken eminent domain cases to trial, and successfully tried cases to verdict.

 It is critical to select an appraiser, as well as any other expert required in an eminent domain case, that has trial experience.
-In the event you are unable to come to an agreement with the condemning authority as to the value of the property taken and/or any potential severance damages, you will want a trial tested expert to testify in front of the jury that will ultimately determine “just compensation” under the law.
+In the event you are unable to come to an agreement with the condemning authority as to the value of the property taken and/or any potential severance damages, you will want a trial-tested expert to testify in front of the jury that will ultimately determine “just compensation” under the law.
+We work with the very best appraisers, planners and engineers in the state.

 Our firm keeps current on the projects that are in the process of being considered, designed, approved or built.
 We keep our clients updated during all phases of a project.
 In addition, we also post updates on our website so you can always go there to check the latest news on all the current projects.